CodeYourFuture/curriculum/content/induction/prep/index.md

 ## 🍴 Forking a repository

-Often we want to take an existing project and start working on it independtly: in other words, we start making our own versions of the project separate from the original project.
+Often we want to take an existing project and start working on it independently: in other words, we start making our own versions of the project separate from the original project.

 {{<note type="exercise" title="Exercise 5.1">}}